mario-koddenbrock/mario-koddenbrock.github.io/index.md

 <!--- ![Header Image](res/header.webp) -->

-I am a **PhD student** focusing on computer vision and machine learning.
+I’m a **PhD student** at HTW Berlin, where I contribute to a DFG-funded project on applied foundation models in computer vision and machine learning.
+I earned my mathematics degree from Freie Universität Berlin and bring over ten years of hands-on R&D experience in machine learning to my research.
+My work bridges theory and practice, developing scalable vision systems that tackle real-world challenges.

 Working title of my thesis:
 **Adaptation Techniques for Visual Foundation Models for Continuous Quantification in Microscopy**